quicwg/base-drafts/draft-ietf-quic-http.md

 the last Stream ID, since clients might already have retried unprocessed requests on another connection.
-A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last Stream ID set to the current value of QUIC's MAX_STREAM_ID and SHOULD NOT increase the MAX_STREAM_ID thereafter.
+A server that is attempting to gracefully shut down a connection SHOULD send an initial GOAWAY frame with the last Stream ID set to the maximum value allowed by QUIC's MAX_STREAMS and SHOULD NOT increase the MAX_STREAMS limit thereafter.
 This signals to the client that a shutdown is imminent and that initiating further requests is prohibited.
 After allowing time for any in-flight requests (at least one round-trip time), the server MAY send another GOAWAY frame with an updated last Stream ID.
 This ensures that a